Statement

 My paintings are places and I approach them as such.
 As a painter, I turn my back to the external world and enter the world of the painting.
 I hope a viewer might do that too.
 When people say, “I want to go there” I feel I have hit the mark in some way.

 Inspired by the geographic location and landscape I see daily, the images in my paintings are of observed and imagined places where one can be in relationship with others, the world, and the self.
-Made in a meticulous way, carefully composed, the paintings call attention to a tradition of craft and beauty that highlight actions of slowness and care.
+Made in a meticulous way, attentively composed, the paintings highlight actions of slowness and care.
 My use of scale, proportion, pattern and subtly shifting color are visual elements that create a slight perceptual and physical dislocation.
-Like bonsai, the places in my paintings are compact reductions of lived experience.
+Like bonsai, these places are compact reductions of lived experiences.